MicrosoftDocs/fabric-docs/docs/get-started/direct-lake-edit tables.md

     * Schema name
         * Object type (table or view)
             * Table or view name
-* **Check boxes** allow you to to select or unselect tables or views to use in the semantic model.
+* **Check boxes** allow you to select or unselect tables or views to use in the semantic model.
 * **Confirm or Cancel** button let you decide whether to make the change to the semantic model.

 In the semantic model, tables and columns can be renamed to support reporting expectations.
 Edit tables still show the data source table names, and schema sync doesn't impact the semantic model renames.

 In the Lakehouse, tables and views can also be renamed.
 If the upstream data source renames a table or column after the table was added to the semantic model, the semantic model schema sync will still be looking for the table using the previous name, so the table will be removed from the model on schema sync.
-The table with the new name will show in the **Edit tables** dialog as unchecked, and will need to be explicitly checked again and re-added to the semantic model.
+The table with the new name will show in the **Edit tables** dialog as unchecked, and must be explicitly checked again and added again to the semantic model.
 Measures can be moved to the new table, but relationships and column property updates need to be reapplied to the table.

 ## Entry points